Creating an SPM Package for SwiftUI

 Create a swipe gesture

 It’s time to start adding functionality to the package.
-Let’s start by creating the class in which all the swipe gesture logic will go - SwipeGesture.
+Let’s start by creating a class in which all the swipe gesture logic will go - SwipeGesture.

-In SwiftUI, we can build this gesture as a view modifier, a function etc. but since we’re going use UISwipeGestureRecognizers and UIViews, let’s build it as a View instead, or rather as a UIViewRepresentable, which will wrap a UIView in a SwiftUI View:
+In SwiftUI, we could build this as a view modifier, a function etc. but since we’re going use UISwipeGestureRecognizer and UIViewRepresentable, which will wrap a UIView in a View:

 import SwiftUI